Updated for 2023

 13000 Clarkdale Ave., Norwalk, CA 90650

-Thinkers 4 Autism invites families to its Fall Fun Festival happening on Sunday, October 9th from 1:00 pm to 5:00 pm.
-The festivities include games, a costume parade, face painting, food, and more.
+Thinkers 4 Autism invites families to its Fall Fun Festival happening on Sunday, October 1st from 10:00 am to 2:00 pm.
+The festivities include games, a costume parade, raffles, food, and more.
 Register online for this free event.

 Underwood Family Farms